-- This item shall include furnishing and installing concrete blocking, cradles, anchors, caps, and/or pipe protection, and/or encasement at the locations shown on the drawings and/or as directed by the A/E. - Concrete work shall conform to ACI 301-72 (as revised), as modified by the supplemental requirements below: - 3.2 Strength
+- 1. This item shall include furnishing and installing concrete blocking, cradles, anchors, caps, and/or pipe protection at the locations shown on the drawings and/or as directed by the District. - Concrete work shall conform to ACI 301-72 (as revised), as modified by the supplemental requirements below: - 3.2 Strength

-The strength of concrete shall be 3,000 psi unless otherwise shown on the Drawings.
+The strength of concrete shall be 4,000 psi unless otherwise shown on the Drawings.